The American Anti-Corruption Institute (AACI)

 A concept that frames questioning as a competence-based anti-corruption oversight capability, helping those entrusted to govern, manage, audit, regulate, and approve ask better questions, test evidence, and convert authority into accountable oversight.

-A concept that redefines integrity as institutional performance — visible, measurable, and embedded in governance systems, decision-making, and accountability structures.
+A concept that redefines integrity as institutional performance—visible, measurable, and embedded in governance systems, decision-making processes, and accountability structures.

 A strategic concept that equips institutions and decision-makers with actionable knowledge and insight to prevent, detect, and respond to corruption risks systematically.